Nakano positivity of singular Hermitian metrics and vanishing theorems of Demailly-Nadel-Nakano type: Introduction

 We explain the reason that we use the above condition to define Nakano positivity in Section \ref{sec:prelimi}.
 Here we only assume that $X$ is a complex manifold, not Hermitian or K\"ahler.
 Hence, we can define Nakano semi-positivity in a general setting.
 That is one of the advantages of Definition \ref{def:nakanosemipositive} and \ref{def:localnakano}.

 In this setting, we can show the following result, which is a generalization of Demailly and Skoda's theorem \cite{DS} in the singular setting.

 \begin{theorem} Let $h$ be a Griffiths semi-positive singular Hermitian metric on $E$.
 Then $h\otimes \det h$ is globally Nakano semi-positive on $E\otimes \det E$.
-We obviously see that $h\otimes \det h$ is locally Nakano semi-positive as well. \end{theorem}
+We can see that $h\otimes \det h$ is locally Nakano semi-positive as well. \end{theorem}

 Next, we consider the case that $X$ admits a K\"ahler metric $\omega_X$.
 In this situation, we can define strict Nakano positivity for singular Hermitian metrics in a simple way (see Definition \ref{def:strictnakano}).
 By using this notion, we prove the following $L^2$-estimate.
+For simplicity, unless otherwise stated, if $X$ is a projective manifold, we fix the K\"ahler metric $\omega_X$ on $X$ as $\omega_X=\sqrt{-1}\Theta_{h_A}$ for some ample line bundle $(A, h_A)$ (since $\omega_X$ is only referenced to define strict Griffiths or Nakano $\delta_{\omega_X}$-positivity on $X$, this does not alter the situation in any meaningful way).

 \begin{theorem} Let $(X, \omega_X)$ be a projective manifold and a K\"ahler metric on $X$, and $q$ be a positive integer.
 We assume that $(E, h)$ is globally strictly Nakano $\delta_{\omega_X}$-positive in the sense of Definition \ref{def:strictnakano} on $X$.
 Then for any $\dbar$-closed $f\in L^2_{(n, q)}(X, E ; \omega_X, h)$, there exists $u\in L^2_{(n, q-1)}(X, E ; \omega_X, h)$ satisfying $\dbar u=f$ and